MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 12. In the **Membership** tab, the **Owners** sub-tab is displayed by default in the navigation pane.
 Select the **Members** sub-tab that appears below it.

-13. In the **Member** sub-tab, select **+Add members**.
+13. In the **Members** sub-tab, select **+Add members**.

 14. In the **Add team members to M365 pilot project** pane that appears, select inside the **Search by name or email address** field.
 In the list of users that appears, scroll down and select **Holly Dickson**.
 Select the **Add (1)** button, and then close the **Add team members to M365 pilot project** pane.

 15. Select the **Refresh** icon that appears at the top of the screen, to the left of the address bar.
-Note how Holly Dickson's name appears next to her initials in the upper-right corner of the screen.
+Note how Holly Dickson's name appears next to her initials in the upper-right corner of the screen (Note: you may have refresh twice to see Holly's name).

 16. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users**, and then under it, select **Active users**.